ImtiazVision/Marketing-s-Secret-Weapon-Visual-Communication/README.md

 ### Why visuals are important

 Visuals may be a terrific method to understand someone's emotions, and the purest visual communication occurs when we have something that drives with emotion first and language second.

+The average consumer's attention span nowadays is barely five seconds.
+Today, we have barely five seconds to captivate our viewers.
+Visual communication reaches the brain in 1/10 of a second, which is 60,000 times quicker than any other kind of communication.

 ### Data Visualization